 So, we’ve covered the ins and outs of equity release, its pros and cons and how it works.
 It’s a great and easy way to get some extra cash flowing into your bank account, with many perks that come along with it!

-It’s also much safer than it used to be in the past, so there’s nothing to be worried about!
+It’s also much more regulated than it used to be in the past, so there’s nothing to be worried about how safe is equity release!
 Contact your financial adviser today and go ahead into financial bliss!